shapley-value-java/shapley-value-coreV7/README.md

-# shapley-value-coreV7
+# Shapley-value-coreV7
-shapley value calculation in Java7
+Shapley value calculation in Java7

+please do not use this version except if you need a java7 version compliant